status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 ### 3. Leave Geth running

-Let it sync - Geth uses a fast sync mode by default.
+Let it sync - Geth uses snap sync by default.
 It may take anywhere between a few hours and a couple of days.

 >**N.B.** It is safe to run Nimbus and start validating even if Geth hasn't fully synced yet